voroshkov/Chorus-LED-Module/README.md

  - WS2812b LED strip (matrix/ring/whatever else)
  - Separate 5V power supply for the LED strip (for example 2-4S LiPo with 5V BEC)
  - 300-500 Ohm resistor (as recommended for WS2812b LEDs)
- - up to 1000uF capacitor (as recommended for WS2812b LEDs)
+ - 1000uF capacitor (as recommended for WS2812b LEDs)

 <a name="schematic"></a>
 ### Schematic